 So why near Vega?
 Why do the meteors radiate from this part of the sky?
 The radiant point of a meteor shower marks the direction in space – as viewed from Earth – where Earth’s orbit intersects the orbit of a comet.
 In the case of the Lyrids, the comet is Comet Thatcher.
 This comet is considered the “parent” of the Lyrid meteors.
 Like all comets, it is a fragile icy body that litters its orbit with debris.
 When the bits of debris enter Earth’s atmosphere, they spread out a bit before they grow hot enough (due to friction with the air) to be seen.
 So meteors in annual showers are typically seen over a wide area centered on the radiant, but not precisely at the radiant.

-In a good year, you’ll see perhaps 20 meteors per hour in a dark, moonless sky.
-That’s in contrast to the year’s best showers – the Perseids of August and Geminids of December – both of which typically produce about 60 meteors per hour.
+In a good year, you might see as many as 10 to 20 meteors per hour in a dark, moonless sky.
+That’s in contrast to the year’s best showers – the Perseids of August and Geminids of December – both of which typically produce about 60-120 meteors per hour.

 Still, the April Lyrids can surprise you.
 They’re known to have outburts of several times the usual number – perhaps up to 60 an hour or so – on rare occasions.
 Meteor outburts are not predictable.
 So – like a fisherman – you must take your lawn chair, a thermos of something to drink, whatever other gear you feel you need – and wait.
 You’ll be reclining outside in a dark location, breathing in the night air and gazing up at the starry heavens.
 Not a bad gig.